 In order to receive federal financial aid, you must make satisfactory academic progress toward your degree.
-Your SAP will be checked prior to initial receipt of financial aid and at the end of spring semester each academic year.
+Your SAP will be checked prior to initial receipt of financial aid and at the end of each semester of each academic year.
 If you attend only one semester, you will be evaluated on one semester's work.
 If you have been granted an appeal your academic progress will be reviewed each term or until you have met the standards of SAP (see below).

-Note: The Pennsylvania Higher Education Assistance Agency (PHEAA) Grant is not governed by federal SAP but by academic standards established by each state.
+Note: The Pennsylvania Higher Education Assistance Agency (PHEAA) Grant is not governed by federal SAP but by academic standards established by the state of Pennsylvania.
 Institutional funds and veteran's benefits are governed by the Cleveland Institute of Art's standards of SAP.

 Credit Hour Percentage Completion Requirements

 You are not allowed to attempt credit hours that total 150 percent of the expected number of earned hours needed to complete your program of study.
 For example, undergraduates needing at least 120 credit hours to complete their degree may not attempt more than 180 credit hours, and graduate students needing at least 60 credit hours to complete their degree may not attempt more than 90 credit hours.
 Transfer hours and repeated courses are included in total attempted hours.

 All transfer, study abroad, and cross registration hours you attempt and earn while enrolled as a degree-seeking student at CIA will be calculated in credit hour percentage completion and hours attempted requirements.